oversight/.github/profile/README.md

 ## Hi there 👋

-Oversight has been transitioned to [InfraSonar - homepage](https://infrasonar.com)
+Oversight has been transitioned to [InfraSonar](https://infrasonar.com)

 This GitHub organisation contains the legacy Oversight code base.